aitournament/snake_web/book/src/optimizations.md

 # Optimizations

 The WASM files may become quite large.
-There is a limit of 5 MB.
-If you start running into that limit, here are a few things you can try.
+If you start running into the 5 MB limit, here are a few things you can try.

 ## Remove panic unwinding